The Leukaemia Foundation has a flexible brand system that’s efficient to use and allows us to deliver a consistent experience for our stakeholders.

 • We hero or highlight portions of body text using Proxima Nova Light or Proxima Nova Condensed Regular.
 Leading is 1.0 or 100%.

-Our subhead must be 40-50% of the headline point size
+Where there are subheads, these must be 40-50% of the headline point size.

-Our body copy must be 20-30% of the headline point size
+Where there is also body copy, this must be 20-30% of the headline point size.

 If there is no headline or subhead, body copy must be no smaller than 11pt (online and offline).